grafana/grafana-operator/examples/serviceaccounts/_index.md

 weight: 80
 ---

-Shows how to create/manage Grafana Service Accounts.

-To find all possible configuration options, look at our [API documentation](/docs/api/#grafanalibrarypanelspec).
+`GrafanaServiceAccounts`(SA) are unique compared to other resources as the security implications are higher.
+In order to avoid unintended accounts in Grafana instances, the creation and matching of `SA` is intentionally limited.

+Any `SA` matches exactly one Grafana instance through the `.spec.instanceName` field.
+The `instanceName` references the `.metadata.name` field of the `Grafana` resource.

+Additionally, service accounts are only supported in the same namespace as shown below.

 {{< readfile file="resources.yaml" code="true" lang="yaml" >}}

-Which should result in the following secrets:
+The operator will then create a Secret for each token in `.spec.tokens`.

 {{< readfile file="result.yaml" code="true" lang="yaml" >}}

+For all possible configuration options, take a look at the [GrafanaAPI reference](/docs/api/#grafanaserviceaccountspec).